-Spotify strikes new deal with indy giant Merlin, ‘competitive’ with big 3 labels
+Spotify strikes new deal with indy giant Merlin ‘competitive’ with big labels

 The streaming music platform now has a new deal with Merlin, the biggest digital rights agency representing independent music labels — a fragmented but ultimately large group that accounts for 12 percent of the recorded music market with 20,000 labels (and covering hundreds of thousands of artists as diverse as Dizzee Rascal, Nick Cave and the Bad Seeds, and Prince), and distributors in 51 countries.

-We’ve reached out both to Merlin and Spotify to see if they can provide specifics of what the new deal will entail and will update this post as we learn more, although Merlin has already said that it would not be commenting on the commercial terms of the deal.
-From what we’ve heard from a source close to the negotiations, it sounds like Merlin has been able to get terms that are “competitive” with those of the largest labels.
+We’ve reached out both to Merlin and Spotify to see if they can provide specifics of what the new deal will entail and will update this post as we learn more, although Merlin has already said that it would not be commenting on the commercial terms.
+From what we’ve heard from a source close to the negotiations, Merlin has been able to get terms that are “competitive” with those of the largest labels.

 As a couple of points of reference further to that: